jy-shao/NLP-Notes/semantic-analysis-foundamental-text.md

 - 1 Text pre-processing

   - **Word segmentation** and **Part-of-speech** (N-gram, HMM,CRF, NN, RNN, LSTM).
 These 2 tasks can be done in sequence in a pipeline.
 They also can be trained jointly (more accurate with higher computational/time cost).
   - **Term-weights**: This is important for (1) information extraction/retrieval and (2) similarity evaluation.
 The weights mainly consist of 3 parts: _Local_, _Global_, and _Normalization_.
 Algorithms: **Tf-Idf** (L:FREQ, G:IDFB, N:None).
 The weights can be done in a un-supervised learning or supervised learning (extract term weights from large amount of data, instead of manual labeling).
-After obtain the term-weights, one can extract key words by setting thresholds of the weights.
+  - **Extract key terms, and their features**: After obtain the term-weights, one can extract key words by setting thresholds of the weights.
+One can also extract features of these key terms to prepared for text classification and analysis.

 ## Part II: From word to sentence, and to documents